tposejank/hxcord/README.md

 ## Installation

-To use discord.hx, simply add it as a dependency to your Haxe project by including it in your `haxelib.json` or `build.hxml` file:
+To use discord.hx, simply add it as a dependency to your Haxe project by including it in your `haxelib.json` or `build.hxml` file.

 Afterwards, you can install the library:
 ```hxml